How Is Alcohol and Drug Use Glorified in Society?

 Alcohol and Drug Use in the Media

 Society is becoming increasingly reliant on technology.
 For many, technology is a necessary part of daily life.
-In fact, according to the U.S. Census Bureau, nearly 92% of all U.S. households had a computer, and 85% had an active internet subscription in 2018.
+In fact, according to the U.S. Census Bureau, nearly 95% of all U.S. households had a computer, and 90% had an active internet subscription in 2021.
 In this survey, desktops, laptops, tablets, and smartphones were also considered computers.

-For individuals who use technology, it is only a matter of time before they are exposed to problematic substance use depictions and marketing.
+For those who use technology, it is only a matter of time before they are exposed to problematic substance use depictions and marketing.
 Alcohol and drug use are portrayed in all forms of media, including movies, the news, podcasts, songs, social media, and video games.
 More often than not, these depictions are inaccurate and misleading.
 As a result, viewers may become curious about the effects of alcohol and other drugs.
 They may even feel tempted to use these substances themselves.

 In the media, alcohol is commonly depicted and often glorified.
 According to a publication by the National Academy of Sciences, a research analysis from 1999 indicated that nearly 71% of all media programming portrayed alcohol use, with 77% referencing alcohol in one way or another.
 It is essential to point out that these statistics were from nearly two decades ago.
 We can only speculate that these numbers have increased as technology has become more prominent and widely used.